Conference Scholarships

 Scholarship Value and Benefits

-Financial support of up to the value of $2,500 (NZD) to attend the International Conference on Timber Bridges in Rotorua, to cover travel, accommodation and registration costs.
+The winner of the scholarship will receive financial support of up to the value of $2,500 (NZD) to attend the WoodWorks 2025 Conference in Rotorua, to cover travel, accommodation and registration costs.

 2